gdquest-demos/godot-4-new-features/README.md

 youtube:
   - https://youtu.be/chXAjMQrcZk
 tags: demos 2d 3d physics clipping 2d_lighting 2d_particles 2d_physics audio 3d_particles 3d_physics animation audio_polyphony fonts heightmap ui voxelgi navigation networking sdfgi  tilemap tweens
-description: A set of more than 20 demos showing the new features of Godot 4.0
+description: A set of more than 20 demos showing the new features of Godot 4
 ---

-# Godot 4.0: New Features demos
+# Godot 4: New Features demos

 ![A demo showing the new font handling: a person with a bubble that says, "hey, wake up!
 It's time to make video games"](static/dialogue.png)

-It's here!

-After a very long wait (even by Godot standards!), we finally have our hands on Godot 4.

-In this project, we've built upwards of 20 simple demos you can play with and learn from to try some of Godot 4.0's new features.
+In this project, we've built upwards of 20 simple demos you can play with and learn from to try some of Godot 4's new features.

 ![The demos navigation menu](static/navigation.png)

 Feel free to run the project and test them out!

 ## A Few Things of Note